The buyer’s journey for mid-market and enterprise technology has changed drastically in recent years.

-When marketing can have such an outsized impact on sales paychecks, the model is changing drastically -- with a lot of mid-market org charts being redrawn for revenue-focused VP Sales/Marketing roles.
+When marketing can have such an outsized impact on sales paychecks, the model is changing drastically, with many mid-market org charts being redrawn for revenue-focused VP Sales/Marketing roles.

 Just over the past few weeks, we’ve noted that a marketing manager for a colocation provider in North Carolina was promoted to director of sales and marketing – while within days later, a senior account executive for a colocation provider in Nevada was promoted to director of sales and marketing.

-This is just the tip of the iceberg as we very often see marketing managers in the data center industry whose responsibilities only tangentially involves revenue generation.
+This is just the tip of the iceberg, as we very often see marketing managers in the data center industry whose responsibilities only tangentially involve revenue generation.

-Fix the Gaps That Screw Over Your Sales Team
+Fix the Gaps That Hurt Your Sales Team's Performance

-If you’re anything like the data center sales directors we’ve been speaking with in recent weeks, many of your sales reps are at their absolute wits’ end over just how backwards-ass their marketing approach is, relative to their more content-savvy competition.
+If you’re anything like the data center sales directors we’ve been speaking with recently, many of your sales reps are at their absolute wits’ end over just how backward-ass their marketing approach is relative to their more content-savvy competition.

-- Websites being run without content management systems (CMS’s) where every single update requires manual intervention from an IT manager.
+- Websites run without content management systems (CMSs) where every update requires manual intervention from an IT manager.

 - No buyer personas – Who are we actually selling to again?
 And why would they care?
 How could we possibly create helpful, educational content if we don’t know what drives them?!?

-- No blogs – …because we know everyone just wants to read our spec sheets and self-promotional press releases right?
+- No blogs – …because we know everyone wants to read our spec sheets and self-promotional press releases, right?

 - Social media participation is very one-way, self-promotional, and not resonating